COVID-19 regulations may be changing at a feverish pace, but we’re here to soothe your nerves.

 Sports and Fitness Activities

-You may engage in indoor and outdoor sports activities – this means you may resume activities in areas such as gyms, fitness studios and swimming pools.
-This is subject to the following rules:
+You may engage in indoor and outdoor sports activities in areas such as gyms, fitness studios and swimming pools, with no limits on group size or venue capacity.

 The following activities and operations are currently permitted: